Postpartum support units in Denver

 • Increases the rate of post-pregnancy weight loss in most mothers

-Caring for newborns with neonatal abstinence syndrome
+Support for infants with neonatal abstinence syndrome (NAS)

 Symptoms of NAS

 It is common to start seeing withdrawal symptoms anywhere from one to five days after the baby is born.
+Some signs that your baby may have NAS include:

 • Diarrhea that causes severe diaper rash